deutschj/sysperfeval/README.md

 * measured iops when running the postgres queries.

 # TODO:
-* measuring time in preadv would actually make sense I think
+* measuring time in preadv would actually make sense I think ✅
 * measure io lat for longhorn
 * measure iops for longhorn
 * measure query time for longhorn
 * measure how much of the query time is spent on IO there.
 * analyze differences. why are io lat or iops lower in longhorn?
-* switch off cache and analyze changes in io latency?
+* switch off cache; debug_io_direct and analyze changes in io latency?
+(1) ✅

 # Errors:
 * measuring time between read and close does not make sense; these are unrelated
 * measuring the time between clone and wait4 measures the process runtime, not any other latency (process runtime includes e.g. io latency of course).
-* when the db is too small, all the lines can be cached and read from cache -> when looking at IOpa using iostat, none are recorded.
+* when the db is too small, all the lines can be cached and read from cache -> when looking at IOps using iostat, none are recorded.